barsheshet/kebabier/README.md

-# Kebabier 🍢 (Beta)
+# kebabier

 ## What is this?

-Kebabier is a minimal, lean, and zero dependency CLI tool that helps refactor JavaScript/TypeScript projects to use [kebab-case naming convention](https://en.wikipedia.org/wiki/Letter_case#Kebab_case) for files & folders.
+Kebabier is a minimal, zero dependency CLI tool that helps refactor JavaScript/TypeScript projects to use [kebab-case naming convention](https://en.wikipedia.org/wiki/Letter_case#Kebab_case) for files & folders.

 ## Why?